TneitaP/MpiModel/README.md

 ## Overview

-Based on the numpy and open3d(0.8.0) in python3.7, we deploy the morphing betas and poses of SMPL and SMAL model.
-This repo can help you learn and debug these two model more efficiently.
+Based on the numpy and open3d(0.8.0) in python3.7, we deploy the morphing betas and poses of SMPL and SMAL.
+This repo can help you learn and debug these two models more efficiently.

 ## Teaser
 |    Name    | Usage |